kevinolsson/kevinolsson.me/content/posts/2020-04-10-i-finally-built-myself-a-blog.md

-## Why now?
-Why decide to build a blog now?
+## Why decide to build a blog now?

 I guess the first and most important reason is that **I just need to write more**.
 Specifically write more about what I dabble with.
 Writing (and to some extent, expressing myself) is something I am **not** particularly good at and the only way to not suck is to just write more.